leonardorame/openpacs/README.md

-This project started as a modified DCMTK's dcmqrscp program where the index file based database was replaced to a PostgreSql one.
+This project started as a modified DCMTK's dcmqrscp program where the index file based database was replaced by a PostgreSql one.

 Later it was added the JPEG2000 compression and decompression codec thanks to *fmjpeg2koj*.